United Ukraine: History

 The party was founded in 1998 as Party of Educators of Ukraine (Партія Освітян України); it was officially registered as a party on 26 October 1998.
 At the legislative 2002 elections the party was part of the Nataliya Vitrenko Bloc with Progressive Socialist Party of Ukraine.
 The alliance won 3.22% of the votes, little short of passing the 4% threshold needed to enter the Verkhovna Rada (Ukraine's parliament).

 In July 2004 Bohdan Hubsky (at the time a People's Deputy of Ukraine) was elected party leader and the party was renamed United Ukraine.
 On 22 September 2004 in the Verkhovna Rada a new faction "United Ukraine" was created by Hubsky on the basis of the faction "Democratic Initiatives - Democracy".
 It had 17 members.
 The party supported Viktor Yanukovych during the Ukrainian presidential election of 2004.

-26 November 2005 the party dissolved itself and merged into Batkivshchyna.
+On 26 November 2005, the party dissolved itself and merged into Batkivshchyna.
 On 18 October 2013 the party was de-registered at the Ukrainian Ministry of Justice.